matsengrp/phippery/docs/esc-prof.rst

 	S = \sum_k w_k s_k

-The plots below illustrate two escape profile comparisons.
-In each plot, the top two panels show the logo plots of the profiles under comparison.
+The left and right plots shown below each illustrate a comparison of a pair of escape profiles.
+In each plot, the top two panels are the logo plots of the profiles under comparison.
 The third panel is the bar plot of the per site weights, :math:`\{w_k\}`.
 The bottom panel shows the weighted per site escape similarity scores, :math:`\{w_k s_k\}`.
 The region escape similarity scores are shown at the top of the plot, indicating that the pair of profiles on the right are more concordant than the pair on the left.

 |esc_comp1| |esc_comp2|